cakezhou/cakezhou.github.io/_pages/research.md

 **On Segal’s Categories and Cohomology Theories**
 <br> *MIT Kan Seminar, April 28, 2025*
-<br> This talk was given in the Kan Seminar at MIT.

 **Matrices and their Applications in Quantum Mechanics**
 <br> *Wellesley College Ruhlman Conference, April 16, 2025*